There are two forms of licensing that can be applied to housing as follows:

 Mandatory licensing: which is a statutory requirement for certain types of HMO

-Additional Licensing: which is a discretionary scheme that Local Authorities can apply to other types of HMO.
+Selective licensing: which is a discretionary licensing scheme that Local Authorities can apply to all privately rented properties within a designated area.

 Mandatory licensing of Houses in Multiple Occupation